StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

     Replace `<directory_path>` with the actual directory path.
 Do this for each directory listed in the previous step.

-6. Recommended: In the `cassandra.yaml` file, enable password authentication.
+6. Recommended: In the `cassandra.yaml` file, enable authentication.

-    To enable authentication, set the following parameters with these exact values:
+    Set the following parameters with these exact values:

     ```yaml
     authenticator: PasswordAuthenticator